milos-rankovic/tasks-api/README.md

 ## Example

 First step is to handle login.
-For the given username and password you should send the credentials in the authorization header as the "username:password" Base64 encoded string.
+For the given username and password you should send the credentials in the authorization header as the Base64 encoded string.
 If the provided credentials are correct you will get the response back, for example: